 Any casual Bible scholar can tell you that these views crumble when put under the scrutiny of Scripture.
 But we must recognize that there must be a thread of truth for such outlandish claims to have taken hold.
 That thread of truth is what we are interested in here.
 Let's turn to the pages of 1 Kings to see where many of these ideas originated.

-2. Of the nations concerning which the LORD said unto the children of Israel, Ye shall not go in to them, neither shall they come in unto you: for surely they will turn away your heart after their gods: Solomon clave unto these in love.
+- from the nations concerning which the Lord had said to the people of Israel, "You shall not enter into marriage with them, neither shall they with you, for surely they will turn away your heart after their gods."
+Solomon clung to these in love.

-3. And he had seven hundred wives, princesses, and three hundred concubines: and his wives turned away his heart.
+- He had 700 wives, princesses, and 300 concubines.
+And his wives turned away his heart.

-4. For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the LORD his God, as was the heart of David his father.
+- For when Solomon was old his wives turned away his heart after other gods, and his heart was not wholly true to the Lord his God, as was the heart of David his father.

-5. For Solomon went after Ashtoreth the goddess of the Zidonians, and after Milcom the abomination of the Ammonites.
+- For Solomon went after Ashtoreth the goddess of the Sidonians, and after Milcom the abomination of the Ammonites.

-6. And Solomon did evil in the sight of the LORD, and went not fully after the LORD, as did David his father.
+- So Solomon did what was evil in the sight of the Lord and did not wholly follow the Lord, as David his father had done.

-7. Then did Solomon build an high place for Chemosh, the abomination of Moab, in the hill that is before Jerusalem, and for Molech, the abomination of the children of Ammon.
+- Then Solomon built a high place for Chemosh the abomination of Moab, and for Molech the abomination of the Ammonites, on the mountain east of Jerusalem.

-8. And likewise did he for all his strange wives, which burnt incense and sacrificed unto their gods.
+- And so he did for all his foreign wives, who made offerings and sacrificed to their gods.

-9. And the LORD was angry with Solomon, because his heart was turned from the LORD God of Israel, which had appeared unto him twice,
+- And the Lord was angry with Solomon, because his heart had turned away from the Lord, the God of Israel, who had appeared to him twice

-10. And had commanded him concerning this thing, that he should not go after other gods: but he kept not that which the LORD commanded.
+- and had commanded him concerning this thing, that he should not go after other gods.
+But he did not keep what the Lord commanded.

-11. Wherefore the LORD said unto Solomon, Forasmuch as this is done of thee, and thou hast not kept my covenant and my statutes, which I have commanded thee, I will surely rend the kingdom from thee, and will give it to thy servant.
+- Therefore the Lord said to Solomon, "Since this has been your practice and you have not kept my covenant and my statutes that I have commanded you, I will surely tear the kingdom from you and will give it to your servant.

-12. Notwithstanding in thy days I will not do it for David thy father's sake: but I will rend it out of the hand of thy son.
+- Yet for the sake of David your father I will not do it in your days, but I will tear it out of the hand of your son.

-13. Howbeit I will not rend away all the kingdom; but will give one tribe to thy son for David my servant's sake, and for Jerusalem's sake which I have chosen.
+- However, I will not tear away all the kingdom, but I will give one tribe to your son, for the sake of David my servant and for the sake of Jerusalem that I have chosen."

 King Solomon was guilty of the most abominable sin, that of idolotry.* Make no mistake folks, our God is a jealous God (Exodus 20:5, Deuteronomy 32:16, 2 Corinthians 11:2).
 Can you imagine God appearing to you twice and still choosing to disobey His words?
 Sadly, the power of women and subtle idolotries is stronger than many Christians would like to acknowledge.